rwejoye/airline-performance-analysis/README.md

 - **Asia Pacific**, **Europe**, and **North America** had the most low-cost carriers, while **Africa** had none in the dataset — possibly pointing to market gaps or regulatory and infrastructure challenges in the region.

  ## 🔍 Sample SQL Queries
- Below are some of the key SQL queries used to extract and aggregate data that underpin the insights shared above

  ###  Identify Key Metrics for Low-Cost vs. Non-Low-Cost Airlines
  ```sql